 Yodlee's customer agreements typically provide for an initial three-year term, and many have a majority of subscription and support revenue derived from committed minimum fees pursuant to which Yodlee's customers generally commit to a minimum level of paid users.
 As paid users grow across Yodlee's platform in excess of the guaranteed minimum level, customers are required to pay additional usage fees.
 As usage increases and customers are required to pay additional usage fees, over time a more significant proportion of Yodlee's revenue may be derived from usage by paid users.
-Yodlee also generates revenue from professional services, primarily relating to the implementation and configuration of Yodlee's solutions for Yodlee's customers.
-The contractual nature of a significant proportion of Yodlee's revenue, together with favorable revenue retention rates, have historically assisted it in predicting Yodlee's near-term revenues and reduced the variability of Yodlee's projected revenue and cash flows.
+Yodlee also generates revenue from professional services, primarily relating to the implementation and configuration of Yodlee's solutions for Yodlee's near-term revenues and reduced the variability of Yodlee's projected revenue and cash flows.